pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_install.adoc.md

 The source for the demos can be found inside [bindings/imgui_bundle/demos_python](https://github.com/pthom/imgui_bundle/tree/doc/bindings/imgui_bundle/demos_python).

 ::: tip
-Consider `imgui_bundle_demo` as an always available manual for ImGui Bundle with lots of examples and related code source.
+Consider `imgui_bundle_demo` as an always available manual for Dear ImGui Bundle with lots of examples and related code source.
 :::

 ## Install for C++

-### Integrate ImGui Bundle in your own project in 5 minutes
+### Integrate Dear ImGui Bundle in your own project in 5 minutes

-The easiest way to use ImGui Bundle in an external project is to use the example provided in [example_integration](https://github.com/pthom/imgui_bundle/tree/doc/_example_integration).
-This folder includes everything you need to set up your own project with ImGui Bundle.
+The easiest way to use Dear ImGui Bundle in an external project is to use the example provided in [example_integration](https://github.com/pthom/imgui_bundle/tree/doc/_example_integration).
+This folder includes everything you need to set up your own project.

-### Build ImGui Bundle from source
+### Build from source

 If you choose to clone this repo, follow these instructions: